 A Leadership Development Strategy for Long-Term Success

 As renowned leadership development expert Ram Charan put it in his book Leaders at all Levels, "Though most organizations have training programs for first-line managers, relatively few have any programs in place for managers of managers.
 Part of the problem is the false assumption that there's very little difference between managing others and managing managers."

 This habit of reserving high-potential development for the top layers of a company is a major blind spot for executive leaders, and it threatens the long-term health of the organizations they lead.
-This is where leaders can make the difference: If you make managers' key experiences and leadership development central to your overall strategy, you'll grow your options, opportunities, and your next generation of leaders.
+This is where leaders can make the difference: If you make managers' key experiences and leadership development plan central to your overall strategy, you'll grow your options, opportunities, and your next generation of leaders.